-A skilled temporary restraining order lawyer (TRO) with over 25 years experience, David Pflaum helps win your case if you have received TRO paperwork from the San Diego County Sheriff or a process server ordering you to stay away from someone or some place.
+A well known temporary restraining order lawyer (TRO) with over 25 years experience, David Pflaum helps win the case if you have received TRO paperwork from the San Diego County Sheriff or a process server ordering you to stay away from someone or some place.

-Attorney Pflaum also helps you if you need protection from civil harassment or a threat of harm from another person and need your own TRO.
+Attorney Pflaum also helps if you need protection from civil harassment or a threat of harm from another person and require your own TRO.

 HOW THE EXPERIENCED TRO LAWYER HELPS YOU WIN

 Evidence.
-The TRO attorney uses the rules of evidence that explain to the judge the reasons to deny the TRO, or the reasons to approve the TRO, depending upon the facts of the case.
+Attorney Pflaum uses the rules of evidence to explain to the judge the reasons to deny the TRO, or to approve the TRO, depending upon the facts and evidence in the case.

 Preparation.
 Mr. Pflaum meets extensively with his client to talk about the case and determine the right strategy.

 He helps his client and witnesses prepare to testify and to produce documents, photographs, letters, emails, and other evidence that the lawyer presents to the judge during trial to persuade the judge to dismiss, or approve, the TRO.

 In some cases the lawyer can persuade the judge to order the losing side to pay the attorney fees of the winner.

 The best strategies to have a judge dismiss a TRO, or to make the TRO permanent, depend upon the circumstances of the case.